Sidebar

 Special Situations

 Certain major public events (such as those sponsored by Intercollegiate Athletics or the Department of Concerts and Lectures) are not automatically canceled during reduced operations.
 In the event a determination to reduce operations is made, event sponsors must contact Emergency Management once the announcement is made so that a list of such events may be compiled for review by the Officer of the Day (OOD).
-The OOD’s decision related to the status of the event in light of the change in operations will be communicated by University Relations internally and externally.
+The OOD’s decision related to the status of the event in light of the change in operations will be communicated by University Marketing Communications internally and externally.

 Reduced operations does not apply to the M Health public clinics and hospitals unless a specific announcement is made regarding those facilities.